Up to 50% off sofas & mattresses — limited‑time deals.

 Cleaning 4.3 Easier upkeep than a large sectional.

-Ease of Movement / Repositioning 4.6 Power conversion made it feel effortless.
+Ease of Movement / Repositioning 4.6 Power opening cut most of the setup effort.

 Value 3.9 Worth it if power solves a real hosting need.